wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-aadconnectsync-implement-password-synchronization.md

 	wacn.date=""/>

-# Azure AD Connect Sync: Implement password synchronization
+# Azure AD Connect sync: Implement password synchronization

-With password synchronization, you enable your users to use the same password they are uson g to sign on to your on-premises Active Directory to sign in to Azure Active Directory.
+With password synchronization, you enable your users to use the same password they are using to sign in to your on-premises Active Directory to sign in to Azure Active Directory.

 The objective of this topic is to provide you with the information you need to understand how password synchronization works and how to enable it in your environment.

 ## What is Password Synchronization

-Password synchronization is a feature of the Azure Active Directory Connect Synchronization Services (Azure AD Connect Sync) that synchronizes user passwords from your on-premises Active Directory to Azure Active Directory (Azure AD).
-This feature enables your users to log into their Azure Active Directory services (such as Office 365, Microsoft Intune, CRM Online, etc.) using the same password as they use to log into your on-premises network.It is important to note that this feature does not provide a Single Sign-On (SSO) solution because there is no token sharing / exchange in the password synchronization based process.
+Password synchronization is a feature of the Azure Active Directory Connect synchronization services (Azure AD Connect sync) that synchronizes user passwords from your on-premises Active Directory to Azure Active Directory (Azure AD).
+This feature enables your users to log into their Azure Active Directory services (such as Office 365, Microsoft Intune, and CRM Online) using the same password as they use to log into your on-premises network.

 > [AZURE.NOTE] For more details about Active Directory Domain Services that are configured for FIPS and password synchronization, see Password Sync failing in FIPS-compliant systems.